ReyFScode/DSO-notes/Ansible Notes.md

 ansible-playbook -e "my_var=hello" somePlaybook.yml # -e allows you to set variables at runtime, each var must have its own -e preceding it.

 ansible-playbook somePlaybook.yml --tags sometag, someothertag # tags allow you to specify only certain plays in the playbook (they are described via YAML on a play by play basis), --tags allow you to choose the tags you want to run.

+ansible-playbook somePlaybook.yml --private-key /location/keyfile # specifies a private key file to use for ssh key based auth

 ```

 ---